Qui sommes-nous ?

 Batch release: two-pronged specific control

-Every year in France, approximately 25 million vaccine doses are sold : around twenty vaccines without adjuvants for children and adults (approximately 13.3 million doses administered per year, primarily the flu vaccine), and around thirty vaccines in adjuvants (combined vaccines) for children and adults (approximately 12.4 million doses per year) [source: sales in 2016].Approximately 350 batches of Northern hemisphere seasonal flu vaccines are released each year in 3 months to cover the start of the vaccination campaign from late September.
+Every year in France, approximately 25 million vaccine doses are sold : around twenty vaccines without adjuvants for children and adults (approximately 13.3 million doses administered per year, primarily the flu vaccines), and around thirty vaccines with adjuvants (combined vaccines) for children and adults (approximately 12.4 million doses per year) [source: sales in 2016].

 Guarantee of quality and independence of controls

-The concept of batch-by-batch release by an independent authority in parallel with the manufacturer, is an additional guarantee of control over time of the pharmaceutical safety and quality of vaccines.Vaccines consist of active substances of biological origin.
+Vaccines are composed of active substances of biological origin.
 Some production systems involve live organisms (culture on eggs, on cells).
-The manufacturing processes are often lengthy and complex.
+Manufacturing processes are often lengthy and complex.
 Low active substance dosages or low frequency of use also increase the benefit of batch-by-batch monitoring under the responsibility of an authority independent from the manufacturer to ensure quality and ensure production remains regular over time.

 ANSM’s laboratories are the leading vaccine release centre in Europe.
 The Agency releases almost 40% of vaccine batches used in Europe and approximately 50% of vaccine doses administered in France every year.
-ANSM is also heavily involved in United Nations vaccine programmes (batch release on behalf of the World Health Organization).
+ANSM is also deeply involved in United Nations vaccine programmes (batch release on behalf of the World Health Organization).

 Vaccine batch control in brief

-Controls are performed routinely on finished product samples and also on production intermediates.They primarily consist of testing the following parameters:
+They primarily consist of testing the following parameters:

-- Identification ;
+• Identification ;

-- In vitro / in vivo activity ;
+• In vitro / in vivo activity ;

-- Stability ;
+• Stability ;

-- Microbiological safety ;
+• Microbiological safety ;

-- Physicochemistry ;
+• Physicochemistry ;

-- Product characterisation ;
+• Product characterisation ;

-- Specific toxicity.
+• Specific toxicity.

 *A valence is the part of a vaccine providing protection against a single microorganism.
 A multivalent vaccine may provide protection against several microorganisms causing the same disease (such as the 13-valent pneumococcal vaccine) or against different diseases (such as the measles-mumps-rubella vaccine)